Professor, Food and Resource Economics (jointly appointed with the Sauder School of Business)

 James has been at UBC since completing his PhD in Agricultural and Resource Economics at UC Berkeley in 1991.
 He has spent sabbatical leaves at the University of Melbourne (1998/99), KL Leuven (2005), University of Toulouse (2005), Lincoln University (2006), INRA @ Rennes (2014), University of Sassari (2014) and University of Western Australia (2015).

 James was co-editor of the Canadian Journal of Agricultural Economics (CJAE) from July, 2001 to July, 2004.
 He was president of the Canadian Agricultural Economics Society (CAES) from August, 2010 to July, 2011.
-He has been co-editor of the American Journal of Agricultural Economics since 2013 – finish date is end of 2017.
+James was also the co-editor of the American Journal of Agricultural Economics from August, 2013 to August, 2017.